Azure/azure-sdk-for-java/sdk/identity/azure-identity/TROUBLESHOOTING.md

 ![Fail on use another account](./images/MSA2.png)

-When constructing the credential, you can call `InteractiveBrowserBrokerCredentialBuilder.enableLegacyMsaPassthrough()` when constructing the credential, and MSA outlook.com accounts that are logged in to Windows are automatically listed:
+You can call `InteractiveBrowserBrokerCredentialBuilder.enableLegacyMsaPassthrough()` when constructing the credential, and MSA outlook.com accounts that are logged in to Windows are automatically listed:

 ![Enable MSA](./images/MSA3.png)